ibm-cloud-docs/schematics/deprecation-tf.md

 # Deprecating Terraform versions in {{site.data.keyword.bplong_notm}}
 {: #deprecate-tf-version}

 {{site.data.keyword.bplong}} continues to update the service with the latest Terraform provider version support, and accordingly will be deprecating some of the older versions of Terraform providers.
-This announcement is to publish an ongoing plan and timeline, and prepare you to migrate to the more current versions of Terraform providers.
-By moving to the newer versions of Terraform, you can leverage the latest features and capabilities of the {{site.data.keyword.cloud}} service providers.
+This announcement is to publish an ongoing plan and timeline for deprecating older versions, and prepare you to migrate to the latest versions of the Terraform providers.
+By moving to the latest versions of Terraform, you can leverage the latest features and capabilities of the {{site.data.keyword.cloud}} service providers.
+Though the latest version is absolutely new, version upgrade makes your **business as usual**.
 {: shortdesc}

 ## Phases